google/automl/efficientdet/g3doc/faq.md

 The current code assume class 0 is always reserved for background, so you if you K classes, then you should set num_classes=K+1.

 See #391 and #398 for more discussion.

+### 1.4 Why my input pipeline has assert failure?

+This is most likely that your dataset has some images with many objects (more than the 100 limit for COCO), you should set --hparams="max_instances_per_image=200" or larger.

+See https://github.com/google/automl/issues/93 for more discussion.

 ## 2. For Developers